ntnhut/LeetSolve/docs/source/Dynamic_Programming/62_Unique_Paths.md

 ### Code explanation

-This solution efficiently computes the number of unique paths in an `m x n` grid using dynamic programming.
+This solution computes the number of unique paths in an `m x n` grid using dynamic programming.
 It uses a 1D vector `dp` of size `n` to store the number of unique paths for each column.

 First, it initializes all elements of `dp` to 1, as there's exactly one way to reach any cell in the first row or first column.